eficode-academy/rf-katas/exercises/03-keywords_and_variables.md

 - `Submit Login Form`
 - `Verify That Welcome Page Is Visible`

-*Pro-tip 1:* One user defined keyword can contain multiple keywords, just like a test case can have multiple steps.
+*Pro-tip:* One user defined keyword can contain multiple keywords, just like a test case can have multiple steps.
 This can be used to shorten test cases by hiding long chains of actions inside aptly named keywords.

-*Pro-tip 2:* User defined keywords can become more versatile, through the use of arguments: http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#user-keyword-arguments
+*Pro-tip:* User defined keywords can become more versatile, through the use of arguments: http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#user-keyword-arguments

 After you've defined and implemented the keywords your test case should look like this: